tbklang/documentation/docs/language/33-types.md

 #### Literals

+There is one case whereby automatic conversion (known as *“coercion”*) is applied and that is with the usage of numeric literals.
+Firstly, however, we must discuss the default encoding scheme….
+(TODO: do this)

 TODO: Add information about how literals are ranged checked and then coercion applies (this is the **ONLY** case were coercion applies)